PYnative

 Table of contents

-• Exercise 3: Generate 6 digit random secure OTP
+• Exercise 3: Generate 6 digit Random Secure OTP

-• Exercise 5: Generate random String of length 5
+• Exercise 5: Generate Random String

-• Exercise 6: Generate a random Password which meets the following conditions
+• Exercise 6: Generate Random Password

-• Exercise 7: Calculate multiplication of two random float numbers
+• Exercise 7: Calculate Multiplication

-Exercise 1: Generate 3 random integers between 100 and 999 which is divisible by 5
+Write a code to generate 3 random integers between 100 and 999 which is divisible by 5

 Reference article for help: Python get a random number within a range